bfigge1/website-1/content/authors/admin/_index.md

   url: https://gpl.gsu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Crisis Pregnancy Centers, Municipal Building Policy, Education
+bio: My research interests include health, environmental, and labor economics

 # Interests to show in About widget
 interests: